While SMSFs may purchase property, there are a number of rules which the fund must comply with before doing so.

-Making an investment via a SMSF is again subject to a series of eligibility rules; most importantly, an investment must be in accordance with your SMSF investment strategy, and must be solely for the benefit of the members of the SMSF.
+Making an investment via a SMSF is again subject to a series of eligibility rules; most importantly, an investment must be in accordance with your SMSF investment strategy, and must be solely for the benefit of the members of the SMSFs.

 Apart from the specific rules governing SMSF's, we recommend that you consider the following key factors:

 Investments listed on CrowdfundUP will carry varying degrees of risk, for example, construction projects will generally be more risky than investment projects.

 The term of investments listed on CrowdfundUP will also vary: from 12 months to several years.
 Again you should ensure that the term of the investment is consistent with your fund's investment strategy.
-You should also note that crowdfunded investments cannot be sold or traded before maturity, so should be considered as "illiquid" investments.
+You should also note that crowd-investing cannot be sold or traded before maturity, so should be considered as "illiquid" investments.

-Investment amounts with CrowdfundUP start from as little as $100, so an exposure to property can be gained without the need for the large capital commitment normally required.
+Investment amounts with CrowdfundUP start from as little as $1000, so an exposure to property can be gained without the need for the large capital commitment normally required.